mrprajesh/blog/_posts/2020-12-23-smart-git-log.md

 render_with_liquid: true
 ---

-Many at time `git log` is more difficult to read and scoll.
+Many at times `git log` is more difficult to read and scroll.
 Here is a smart solution for it.
 Do you want some thing like below?

 ![image NOT lOaDeD](images/rajz-git-log.png)